UWRobotLearning/UWRobotLearning.github.io/Tutorials/creating_a_new_tutorial.md

 ---
 🚧 Work In Progress
 {: .label .label-yellow}
+🔥 Work In Progress
+{: .label .label-orange}

 # Creating a New Tutorial
 This is a meta-tutorial on how to create a tutorial.

 It is aimed at showing a lab member how they can create new tutorials without worrying about cloning this repository or using the command line.
 There are alternative ways to accomplish this, but this method can be done entirely within the github.com interface.

+In most images, red dots signify where you should focus your attention/click.

 ## [00] Copying the Template